 Lemtrada

-Doctors can only prescribe the medication to patients who have had an inadequate response to two or more MS drugs.
+Doctors can only prescribe the medication to patients who have not had enough of a response to two or more MS drugs.
 To be able to dispense, administer or receive the drug, doctors, hospitals, pharmacies and patients must be enrolled in a restricted distribution program called the Lemtrada Risk Evaluation and Mitigation Strategy (REMS) Program.

-The FDA required Sanofi Genzyme to add the risk of stroke to the boxed warning in November 2018.
-The agency warned the drug could also cause tears in the lining of blood vessels in the head and neck.
-Lawyers are filing Lemtrada lawsuits on behalf of patients who took the drug before the November 2018 warning and suffered strokes, head or neck arterial dissections, and/or death.
+The FDA warned the drug could also cause tears in the lining of blood vessels in the head and neck, and lawyers are filing Lemtrada lawsuits on behalf of patients who suffered strokes, head or neck arterial dissections, and/or death.

 Treating Relapsing Forms of Multiple Sclerosis with Alemtuzumab